 And due to her pro-abortion maneuvering, there’s been a bit of a dustup between former Samantha Micelli and the film Unplanned (see Twitter’s banning of the pro-life project here).
 On Breitbart News Tonight, the movie’s star — actress Ashley Bratcher — took Alyssa to task:

 “As you know, Alyssa Milano has this very loud voice in Hollywood, and she’s very outspoken about where she stands on women’s reproductive rights, and she called for the film industry to boycott Georgia.
 Well, I happen to be a proud Georgian who is pro-life, and I support this Heartbeat Bill. … What was really kind of disturbing to me in [Alyssa Milano’s] letter was that it was really more concerned with tax incentives than it was with the sanctity of human life.
 I just felt like it was kind of self-motivated.”

 Another person not diggin’ Alyssa & Crew’s politickin’ is Abby Johnson, the focus of the based-on-a-true-story flick:

 On Friday, Abby got fire.
-She told Alyssa and her “tiny bun,” essentially, to shut her pie hole.
-Or else, see the movie Unplanned to have an understanding of what abortion actually is:
+She told Alyssa and her “tiny bun,” essentially, to shut her pie hole (but personally, I like her tiny bun).
+Or else, Abby says, see the movie Unplanned to have an understanding of what abortion actually is: